apzhou/ETHLL/README.md

 The example above creates a HLL having 2^10 counters and inserts 100,000 random keys.
 Te test injects 10 errors in all the bit positions of the 1,024 counters, from bit 0 to bit 7.
 It compares the resulting estimate of the unprotected HLL vs. the protected HLL using the Remove Minimum (RM) Scheme.

-In this example, the test is run 1,000 times and produces 8x2 output files, one for each bit for 2 scenarios, the unprotected HLL and the protected HLL using the RM Scheme.
+In this example, the test is run 1,000 times and produces 16 output files, one for each bit for 2 scenarios, the unprotected HLL and the protected HLL using the RM Scheme.
 It injects 10 errors in all the bits of each HLL of the 1,024 counters.

-The output file with prefix "hll0_" contains the run, the HLL estimate, the minimum, average and the maximum estimate of the unprotected HLL.
-The output file with prefix "hll1_" contains the run, the HLL estimate, the minimum, average and the maximum estimate of the protected HLL using the RM Scheme.
-Fially, the test produces 2 global output files having prefix "hll0_" and "hll1_" and 1 additioal file with prefix "perf_" containing the results of the performance evaluation in terms of execution time.
+The test produces the output files "hll0_b0_w10_k100000_e10_t0_r1000.txt" to "hll0_b7_w10_k100000_e10_t0_r1000.txt" for the estimates of bits 0 to 7.
+These files contain contain the run, the HLL estimate, the minimum, average and the maximum estimate of the unprotected HLL.
+The output files "hll1_b0_w10_k100000_e10_t0_r1000.txt" to "hll1_b7_w10_k100000_e10_t0_r1000.txt" contain the run, the HLL estimate, the minimum, average and the maximum estimate of the protected HLL using the RM Scheme.

+In addition, the test produces 2 global output files, "hll0_w10_k100000_e10_t0_r1000.txt" and "hll1_w10_k100000_e10_t0_r1000.txt" for the unprotected HLL and the protected HLL, respectively.
+Finaly, the file "perf_w10_k100000_e10_t0_r1000.txt" contains the results of the performance evaluation in terms of execution time.

 When an input file is given using the f parameter, the test is run with the keys of the input file instead of using random keys.
-The test hll.exe w=10 f=1000_ips.txt e=10000 r =1000 creates a HLL having 2^10 counters with the keys in the file "1000_ips.txt".
+The test hll.exe w=10 f=1000_ips.txt e=10000 r =1000 creates a HLL having 2^10 counters with the keys in the input file "1000_ips.txt".

 ## License